Disaster Financial Assistance for communities

 Include supporting documentation that clearly shows what infrastructure was damaged, what was the condition pre-event and what is the least-cost option to restore the damaged infrastructure to pre-event functionality.

-1. Complete the Infrastructure Recovery Plan (XLS)
+1. Complete the Infrastructure Cost Recovery Plan (ICRP)(XLS, 37KB), this includes instructions and samples

 2. Submit by: